Legal Resources

 In Portugal, the Director General of Reinsertion and Prison Services of Portugal warned about a staff shortage in prison and the ageing of prison guards and technicians – the average age being above 50 years.

-PRISONS IN WARTIME In Russia, a group of MPs proposed amendments to the Military Service Act in order to allow military service contracts to be concluded with persons who have a criminal record and to release convicts who have signed military service contracts.
-This came against a backdrop of massive recruitment of prisoners by the Russian private military company Wagner and the Russian authorities to fight the war in Ukraine.
+In Russia, a group of MPs proposed amendments to the Military Service Act in order to allow military service contracts to be concluded with persons who have a criminal record and to release convicts who have signed military service contracts.
+This comes against a backdrop of massive recruitment of prisoners by the Russian private military company Wagner and the Russian authorities to fight the war in Ukraine.

 In Poland, the Commissioner for Human Rights called for changes in the complaint procedures within prisons, as the current system fails to ensure a thorough and effective investigation into complaints, as a result of amendments passed in 2022.